AlgoMaster Logo

 Intuition

-Here's the clever idea: instead of precomputing arrays, we track just two values as we scan left to right:
+Instead of precomputing arrays, track two values as we scan left to right:

-• first: the smallest value we've seen so far (candidate for nums[i])
+• first: the smallest value seen so far (candidate for nums[i])

-• second: the smallest value we've seen that is greater than some earlier value (candidate for nums[j])
+• second: the smallest value seen that is greater than some earlier value (candidate for nums[j])

-For any new number nums[k], if it's greater than second, we've found our triplet, because second was set based on some earlier first value.
+For any new number nums[k], if it is greater than second, we have found a triplet, because second was set based on an earlier value smaller than it.

 Algorithm